Pressure equipment must be registered in each province or territory where it will be used.

-To address these concerns and to streamline access to provincial markets for manufacturers and stakeholders alike, Technical Safety BC established two programs.
+To address these concerns and to streamline access to provincial markets for manufacturers and stakeholders alike, we established two programs.

-Once a design is registered with any Canadian province, applicants must submit the design for reciprocal registration to Technical Safety BC.
+Once a design is registered with any Canadian province, applicants must submit the design for reciprocal registration to us.

-To combat additional delays in the registration process, Technical Safety BC offers online registration so manufacturers can escape paper-based mail submissions and courier challenges.
+To combat additional delays in the registration process, we offer online registration so manufacturers can escape paper-based mail submissions and courier challenges.
 In addition to registering their designs online, clients are able to retrieve information and experience greater transparency throughout the registration process.

 The online Design Registration Portal also includes elements of national registration requirements embedded in the application forms.

-To meet the requirement of sharing registered designs with provincial jurisdictions, as per the CRN Reconciliation Agreement, a provincial jurisdiction sharing portal was created by Technical Safety BC.
+To meet the requirement of sharing registered designs with provincial jurisdictions, as per the CRN Reconciliation Agreement, a provincial jurisdiction sharing portal was created by us.
 For more information about jurisdiction sharing, please contact us.

 For provincial jurisdictions only: access the Jurisdiction Sharing Portal here.
 If you are experiencing difficulties or would like to request an account, please contact us.
 Please provide your public IPv4 address and provincial business contact information when requesting an account.